Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: Experimental Results

 \subsection{MIMIC Evolves Personality-Aligned Nudges}

 LLMs can produce persuasive text that draws on behavioral science to scale tailored messages \citep{matz2024potential, rogiers2024persuasion}.
 Yet nudge efficacy is highly context-dependent and hard to evaluate.
-MIMIC addresses this with a closed-loop search between two agents: a \emph{Policy LLM} that generates candidate nudges and a \emph{Farm LLM} that simulates farmer responses and executes heuristics.
-On challenging farm configurations with generic instructions, accuracy with respect to generated global heuristic actions from ECHO (stage 3) improves across generations (Fig.~\ref{fig:echo_results:a}).
-Next, we model heterogeneity with three farmer personas, \emph{Resistant}, \emph{Economic}, and \emph{Social}, and two nudge types, \emph{Economic} and \emph{Behavioral} (choice-architecture levers such as social comparison, defaults, commitments, and framing \citep{byerly2018nudging, carlsson2021use}).
-We see that social personas + behavioral nudges, and economic personas + economic nudges, perform the best (Fig.~\ref{fig:echo_results:b}), while economic personas also benefit from behavioral nudges after an initial lag.
-Resistant personas score lower overall, but behavioral nudges deliver modest gains relative to economic nudges.
-Qualitatively, top behavioral nudges leverage social proof and low-risk trials, while top economic nudges offer subsidies/premiums with clear commitments.
-Full best-message exemplars for each persona\,$\times$\,nudge pairing are in Appendix~\ref{app:nudge_messages}.
+MIMIC addresses this with a closed-loop search between two agents: a \emph{Policy LLM} that generates candidate nudges and an \emph{Agent LLM} that simulates agent responses and executes heuristics.

+In the EV charging domain, with versatile personas (to model agent heterogeneity) and generic instructions (no specific framing), accuracy with respect to generated global heuristic actions from ECHO (stage 3) improves across generations and agents (Fig.~\ref{fig:mimic_results:a}).
+In the farm domain we use three personas, \emph{Resistant}, \emph{Economic}, and \emph{Social}, and two nudge types, \emph{Economic} and \emph{Behavioral} (choice-architecture levers such as social comparison, defaults, commitments, and framing \citep{byerly2018nudging, carlsson2021use}).
+We see that social personas + behavioral nudges, and economic personas + economic nudges, perform the best (Fig.~\ref{fig:mimic_results:b}), while economic personas also benefit from behavioral nudges after an initial lag.
+Both these experiments demonstrate the persona and framing specific targeting potential of MIMIC.
+Qualitatively, across both domains, we see that top behavioral nudges leverage social proof and low-risk trials, while top economic nudges offer subsidies/premiums with clear commitments.
+Full best-message exemplars are in Appendix~\ref{app:nudge_messages}.
 In summary, MIMIC adapts collective action nudges to context and persona, while traditional static mechanisms and purely economic incentives struggle with such heterogeneity \citep{knowler2014farmer}.
-Moreover, MIMIC is readily extensible to human-in-the-loop deployment, where real feedback replaces simulated responses for iterative refinement (Appendix~\ref{app:real-world}).
+Moreover, MIMIC (together with ECHO) is readily extensible to human-in-the-loop deployment, where real feedback replaces simulated responses for iterative refinement (Appendix~\ref{app:real-world}).